greenelab/connectivity-search-manuscript/manuscript.md

 The Neo4j graph database enables querying Hetionet using the Cypher language, which was designed to interact with networks where nodes and edges have both types and properties.

-One such application, Project Rephetio, focused on drug repurposing [@rephetio].
+The initial application of Hetionet, named Project Rephetio, focused on drug repurposing [@rephetio].
 The authors [predicted](https://het.io/repurpose/) the probability of drug efficacy for 209,168 compound–disease pairs.
 A supervised machine learning approach identified types of paths that occur more or less frequently between known treatments than non-treatments (Figure {@fig:rephetio}B).
 To train the model, the authors created [PharmacotherapyDB](https://doi.org/10.6084/m9.figshare.3103054),